onginnovations/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-01.md

 * Some basic C# programming ability
 * A HoloLens 2 device [configured for development](../../platform-capabilities-and-apis/using-visual-studio.md#enabling-developer-mode)
 * A connected webcam if you like to test from Unity editor
-* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019 LTS installed and the Universal Windows Platform Build Support module added
+* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2020/2019 LTS installed and the Universal Windows Platform Build Support module added

-> [!CAUTION]
+> [!Important]
-> The recommended Unity version for this tutorial series is Unity 2019 LTS.
-This supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.
+> This tutorial series supports Unity 2020 LTS(currently 2020.3.x) if you are using Open XR or Windows XR Plugin and also Unity 2019 LTS (currently 2019.4.x) if you are using Legacy WSA or Windows XR Plugin.
+This supersedes any Unity version requirements stated in the prerequisites linked above.

 ## Creating and preparing the Unity project